AlexChesters/aws-sandbox-accounts/docs/table-design.md

   - Query main table - `pk=account`
 - Listing all accounts in the pool without an active lease
   - Query status LSI - `pk=account&status=available`
+- Listing all accounts in the pool in the initial state
+  - Query status LSI - `pk=account&status=initial`
 - Removing an account from the pool
   - Delete from main table `pk=account&sk=<ACCOUNT_ID>`
 - Adding an account to the pool